-Some of the requirements of the Affordable Care Act (ACA) apply only to large employers (typically companies with 50 or more full-time employees.)
-One such requirement is that you must offer affordable minimum essential coverage that provides minimum value to your full-time employees as well as their dependents.
-So a big question surrounding all of the HRA changes coming our way in 2020 is will those who offer an Individual Coverage HRA (ICHRA) meet the corporate mandate?
+* Updated June 27, 2019* Some of the requirements of the Affordable Care Act (ACA) apply only to large employers.
+One requirement is that ALE's must offer affordable minimum essential coverage that provides minimum value to full-time employees as well as their dependents.
+A big question surrounding all of the HRA changes coming our way in 2020 is will those who offer an Individual Coverage HRA (ICHRA) meet the corporate mandate?

 Does ICHRA meet the corporate mandate?

 The short answer is yes, by offering the Individual Coverage HRA employers are meeting the employer mandate to offer coverage.

 When will an ALE owe the penalty?

 Good question.
 This will depend on if the ICHRA offered is deemed affordable and if any of the employees accept a premium tax credit.

 There are two parts of the code employers need to be aware of: